 If you’ve been around entrepreneurial circles for a little while, you’ve probably heard the phrase “Customer Discovery” thrown around from time to time.
 It’s one piece of startup jargon that doesn’t make a whole lot of sense if you haven’t heard it before.
 Is Customer Discovery the process of walking around city streets asking people if they will be your customer?

 Actually, it is–in a way.

-Brant Cooper puts it simply: Customer discovery “is all about questioning your core business assumptions.”
-Performed correctly, customer discovery is a customer-centric, scientific process that puts evidence behind an assumed product-market fit.
+Brant Cooper, author of The Lean Entrepreneur, puts it simply: Customer Discovery “is all about questioning your core business assumptions.”
+Performed correctly, Customer Discovery is a customer-centric, scientific process that puts evidence behind an assumed product-market fit.